Employer Branding in India: Why Your Company Culture IS Your Brand

 What Is Employer Branding?

 Employer branding is the strategic process of defining and communicating what makes your company a great place to work.
 It shapes how current employees, job seekers, and the broader market perceive your organisation as an employer.
-Moreover, a strong employer brand directly influences the quality of talent your business attracts, converts, and retains.
+And a strong employer brand directly influences the quality of talent your business attracts, converts, and retains.

 Employer Branding vs Consumer Branding: What Is the Difference?